Mae Whitman: 2010s

 In 2013, she reprised her role as Ann Veal in Arrested Development's season four, six years after the series was canceled.
 She appeared alongside Darren Criss in three episodes of season three of Lisa Kudrow's Web Therapy, playing his girlfriend.
 In 2015, Whitman played the lead role in the comedy The DUFF.
 She also started filming Operator alongside Martin Starr in June.
 She voiced Batgirl in DC's Super Hero Girls series debuting on September 10, 2016.
 According to co-writer and director Roland Emmerich, Whitman did not reprise her role as the President's daughter in Independence Day: Resurgence, the sequel to the 1996 blockbuster hit Independence Day, because she did not want to read for the part.

 Whitman has expressed her feelings on being typecast as an outsider in various roles in television and films.
 She has talked about being a child actor and her relatable experiences such as being bullied in high school for being "weird."
 In an interview with Bello Mag, Whitman explains that the entertainment industry constantly tells actors what they are "not" and felt her choosing of these roles was her "trying to communicate to everyone" who may go through similar situations, that it's okay to be who they are.
 One of Whitman's more notable quotes is, "People should recognize who you are and how you can act rather than how famous you are."

-In 2018, Whitman was cast alongside Christina Hendricks and Retta on the NBC dramedy Good Girls.
+In 2018, Whitman was cast alongside Retta and her Tinker Bell co-star Christina Hendricks on the NBC dramedy Good Girls.
 The show was renewed for a fourth season on May 15, 2020.
 In June 2021, the series was canceled after four seasons.